|

 CDs!

-However, you may prefer CDs for either Ulster or a specific region of
+on CD for either Ulster, a specific region of

 Lean, Lein, Len, Lena, Lenna, Lennie, Leyne, Lin, Lind, Line, Linn,